 Hello, essential travel items!
 For overnight flights, I always travel with an extra pair of underwear, contacts, eye make-up remover sticks, deodorant wipes, and some basic make-up like concealer, powder, and lip gloss.
 Flights often arrive early in the morning, hours before hotel check-in times, so I'll freshen up quickly in the airport restroom before heading out for a morning of sightseeing.

 Obviously a suitcase is one of your travel necessities for Europe, but I'm going beyond basics here!
 I’ve learned what works best by literally destroying my luggage over the years.
 While in Copenhagen last year, I walked over a mile on cobblestone, losing a wheel on my cheapish suitcase.
 This prompted me to head to the local department store and find the most amazing hard-shelled, lightweight suitcase with 360-degree rotation and built-in TSA-compliant lock.
 These things are essential for moving quickly and for locking up your stuff in a hotel room that doesn't have a safe.
 I bought a Tripp suitcase, made in the United Kingdom—and have seen similar suitcases from Delsey or Rimowa.
 You can also purchase a separate TSA-compliant lock.
+It helps to have a good set of packing cubes, too.

 Colorful luggage tag